Round Mountain · Maintenance Program

 Ecological benefits

-Reduces competition for resources and supports native plant communities.
+Eases competition for water and light and supports the recovery of native plant communities.

 Kickoff: herd arrives & site prep